sushant-suse/articles/Pydantic-Article.md

 ### Model Validators

-Model-level validators enable cross-field validation.
-You can use them when validation depends on the relationship between two or more fields.
-In Pydantic v2, the `@model_validator` decorator replaces the earlier `@root_validator` from Pydantic v1.
+Model-level validators are methods used to validate the entire data model at once.
+They are useful for performing cross-field validation, where the validation of one field depends on the value of another, or for complex checks that involve multiple fields.
+In Pydantic v2, you use the `@model_validator` decorator for this purpose.
+This decorator replaces the earlier `@root_validator` from Pydantic v1.

 ```python
 from pydantic import BaseModel, model_validator